Vasar

 About Vasar

-Vasar is a manufacturing startup that helps founders go from idea to production with expert-backed design, fast prototyping, and scalable manufacturing.
-I joined the team to design their full marketing site, positioning them as a modern, credible partner for early-stage hardware companies.
-This project ran for 4 weeks, where I owned UX/UI design, information architecture, visual direction, wireframes, high-fidelity design, and developer handoff.
-I collaborated directly with the CEO and CTO, partnering closely with engineering to ensure components aligned with their Next.js and Tailwind stack.
+Over four weeks (10 hrs/week), I owned UX/UI design, information architecture, visual direction, wireframes, high-fidelity design, and developer handoff.
+I worked directly with the CEO and CTO and partnered closely with engineering to ensure designs aligned with their Next.js and Tailwind stack.

 ROLE

-UX/UI Designer
+Product Designer

 TIMELINE